EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 state and district courts.
 The choices made by McClure's counsel give us significant pause, and, were we deciding this case as an original matter, we might decide it differently.
-But we take as true the district court's specific factual findings as to what transpired --- including what McClure said and did, and what actions Mecca took and why he took them --- and we conclude that Mecca made the disclosure "reasonably believing it was necessary to prevent the client from committing a criminal act that Mecca believed was likely to result in imminent death or substantial bodily harm."
+But we take as true the district court's specific factual findings as to what transpired---including what McClure said and did, and what actions Mecca took and why he took them---and we conclude that Mecca made the disclosure "reasonably believing it was necessary to prevent the client from committing a criminal act that Mecca believed was likely to result in imminent death or substantial bodily harm."
 Mecca therefore did not violate the duty of